Deciding on a wood for a desk is often the hardest part of the project.

 - Sands easier

-But, like all choices, there are trade-offs in terms of visual appeal versus function.
+But, like all choices, there are trade-offs regarding visual appeal versus function.

 Tools Needed

-The tools for a softwood desk top are much the same as for a hardwood desktop.
-Because you’ll want a durable desktop that doesn’t split or warp care will be needed to ensure a proper panel is built.
+The tools for a softwood desktop are much the same as for a hardwood desktop.
+Care will be needed to ensure a proper panel is built because you’ll want a durable desktop that doesn’t split or warp.

-Tip: Always rip boards to less than 3-1/2″ to reduce chances of wood movement forming a crack.
-And be sure to finishes both sides of the top for even drying and wood movement.
+Tip: Always rip boards to less than 3-1/2″ to reduce the chances of wood movement forming a crack.
+And be sure to finish both sides of the top for even drying and wood movement.

 Supplies to Consider